crucialniccur/game-library-tracker/README.md

 # Game Library Manager

-A simple CLI application to manage users and their game libraries.
-This application demonstrates a one-to-many relationship between users and libraries.
+A simple CLI application to manage game libraries.
+Users can create libraries and add games to them.

 ## Features

-- Create and manage users
+- Create users
-- Create and manage libraries for users
+- Create game libraries for users
-- List all users and their libraries
-- Delete users (cascades to their libraries)
-- Delete individual libraries

-## Database Structure

-- **User**: Represents a user who can own multiple libraries
-  - Has a one-to-many relationship with Library
-  - When a user is deleted, all their libraries are deleted too

-- **Library**: Represents a game library owned by a user
-  - Has a many-to-one relationship with User
-  - Each library belongs to exactly one user
+- Add games to libraries
+- View all data in a hierarchical structure

 ## Setup

-1. Create a virtual environment:
+1. Create and activate virtual environment:
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate